woojoo666/arcana-notes/notes9.md

 * which sorta makes sense,
 * because using a single-item list like `(a & b)` inside an if-statement `if (a & b):` doesn't really make sense anyways
 * because obviously the single-item list would be evaluated as `true`, no matter what `a` and `b` are
+* this is explored more in the later section "Grouping and Multi-Line Syntax"

+### Detecting Spaced Unary Operators

+* notice that, now that if-statements have a `:` after the operator, this also makes it easier to detect spaced unarys
+* we can actually detect it in the preprocessor, at the same time we are detecting regular spaced unary ops
+* just do a look-behind and see if it is the start of an expression (skip over operators to account for cases with multiple spaced operators)
+* note that there is nothing stopping us from allowing spaced unary operators in front of expressions with binary operators
+* earlier we discussed how if-statements make it difficult to detect in the lexer
+	* see section "Unary Operators - Spaced Expressions vs Spaced Unary Ops"
+* but now that isn't a problem
+* we can even start detecting spaced unary ops _inside_ expressions,
+* just make it so any operator after a binary op is an unary op, regardless if it has spaces or not
+* however, that doesn't change how ambiguous and confusing the syntax can become
+	* discussed in section "Unary Operators and Spaced Unary Ops - Mechanism Brainstorm"
+* for example:

+		(- a - b)    // even though both operators have spaces, first is detected as unary, second is detected as binary (! a | b)    // ! operator has precedence so evaluated first, which might be confusing (a - - b)    // first operator is detected as binary, so this becomes (a - -b) (a --  b)    // first operator is detected as unary (no trailing whitespace), so this becomes (a, --b)

+* thus, we will stick to restricting spaced unary operators to single-operand expressions

 ### Inverse If Statements